4d55397500/minhash-service/README.md

 A form of [nearest neighbor search](https://github.com/4d55397500/minhash-service/blob/9d9dae3508e8859527f47f67de27fc4bc2e19f29/src/main/kotlin/LocalSearch.kt#L14-L31) is implemented directly in BigQuery.
 Typically in nearest neighbor search, a hashmap maps each document into one bucket for each partial hash in the minhash representation.
 In this case, we mimic the hashmap in the BigQuery column store representation by a join, filter and then group by.

-### *Disclaimer*
-This system demonstrates large scale minhashing for document lookup using Google's Dataflow and BigQuery.
-If you wish to use deep learning you can train embeddings and use a nearest neighbor index on the vector representations for lookup.

 ### Background
 See the wikipedia [article](https://en.wikipedia.org/wiki/MinHash) on min-hashing.